 Here’s what the VA buyer’s guide says about it:

 “The VA home loan guaranty is an agreement that VA will reimburse a lender (such as banks, credit unions, mortgage companies, etc.) in the event of loss due to foreclosure.
-This guaranty takes the place of your down payment.”
+This guarantee takes the place of your down payment.”

 2. Zero Down Payment Option